-- 1. In the upper-left corner of the InfoAssist+ interface, click the IA button to open the Application Main Menu. - 2.
-From the Application Main Menu, click New.

-The InfoAssist+ splash screen opens.

-3. On the InfoAssist+ splash screen, select Build a Report.

-4. From the Open dialog box, select the data source that you want to use, and click Open.

-The data source that you selected appears in the Data pane of the Resources panel.

-5. Drag fields onto the canvas or into the Query pane to begin building your report.
+- 1. In the upper-left corner of the InfoAssist+ interface, click the IA button to open the Application Main Menu. - From the Application Main Menu, click New.
+The InfoAssist+ splash screen opens. - On the InfoAssist+ splash screen, select Build a Report.
+The Open dialog box opens. - From the Open dialog box, select the data source that you want to use, and click Open.
+The data source that you selected appears in the Data pane of the Resources panel. - 5.
+Drag fields onto the canvas or into the Query pane to begin building your report.